 Jim was his name.
 I do not protect him with a pseudonym, now that he is dead and cannot be hurt any more.
 James Patrick Courtney.
 By family tradition, the eldest son of the eldest son, stretching back to when his ancestor was a belted earl of England, rooked out of his inheritance as the Earl of Devon in the Wars of the Roses.
 In fact, even though his son by adoption rather than by blood, the letters patent for the earldom of Devon are for “heirs”, not “heirs of the body”.
 I am the rightful Earl of Devon.
 But Powderham Castle is occupied by someone else, and besides which I have forsworn all foreign titles, as a proud American citizen.

 But my mother’s insight is keen.
 His oversight became increasingly critical.
-My withdrawal into books was if anything approved by my mother, afternoons and evenings spent at the library before coming home.
-I would avoid the arguments of my parents by disappearing into a book, in front of them or by withdrawing to my cold room, huddled under my duvet with nose and eyes peeking out at August Derleth or E.E.
+My withdrawal into books was if anything approved by my mother, spending afternoons and evenings at the library before coming home.
+I would avoid the arguments of my parents by disappearing into a book, in front of them or by withdrawing to my cold room, huddled under my duvet with nose and eyes peeking out at August Derleth, E.E.
 Cummings, or of course the adventures of Biggles on the Western Front.

 But that is what he didn’t do.
 It’s hard to talk about what he did do.
 In an earlier draft of this piece I sat down to write at 2 in the morning about him, full of emotions and whiskey.
 I felt I had unburdened myself, after so many years of therapy being unable to talk about my formative experiences.
 Then my sister read it, and I realized that I had not.

 She talked of how sorry she felt about how he had treated me.
-I felt her survivor guilt, and reached out to her over the three thousand miles and Google Hangout to reassure her, it was not her fault, it was never her fault.
+I felt her survivor guilt, and reached out to her over three thousand miles on Google Hangouts to reassure her, it was not her fault, it was never her fault.

 It was emotional and psychological.
-There was never a thing that I could do or say, that did not provoke his criticism.
-But I can hardly remember the details, I have buried so much so deeply.
+There was never a thing that I could do or say that did not provoke his criticism.
+But I can hardly remember the details.
+I have buried so much so deep.

 I was going to write that he never physically abused me, that my mother stood up for me on the one time that he tried, implicitly threatening to cut off his money supply if he went down that path.

 But my sister says not so.
-She remembers Jim holding me upside down by the heels in rage, and how scared scared she was at six of his rage.
+She remembers Jim holding me upside down by the heels in rage, and how scared she was at six of his rage.
 I have no memory of this.
 All I remember was the constant hostility and criticism.
-And, of course, him stealing money given by our grandfather to us.
+And, of course, him stealing money given to us by our grandfather.

-But I do remember when he attacked me when I was sixteen.
+I do remember when he attacked me when I was sixteen.
 I came home from my night job at the factory after his night job delivering newspapers, and not feeling tired I decided to listen to music on headphones.
-But I forgot to put on the headphones, and for a second music blared out loudly.
+But I forgot to plug the headphones in, and for a second music blared out loudly.
 He stormed downstairs, swearing at me, and as I froze in terror, he started hitting out at me.

 Eventually Jim gave up, accusing me of fighting like a girl.
-And over the course of minutes, I became a man.
+Over the course of minutes, I became a man.

 So on Saturday, when I talked to my mother and she started to talk of Jim, who she had divorced thirty years before, I told her that I was not interested in news of Jim.

-I went to see a movie at the Angelika, an art movie house in Manhattan, that I thought was a gay coming of age movie: “We Were Animals”.
-But when it started, it became a movie about me and Jim.
+I went to see “We the Animals” at the Angelika, an art movie house in Manhattan.
+I thought it was a gay coming of age movie, but when it started, it became a movie about me and Jim.
 I walked out, consoling myself over coffee in the cafe before heading home.

-And got a message from my sister on the subway, åJim had died.
+And got a message from my sister on the subway: Jim had died.
 Right around the time that I had walked out of the movie.